 Aging and disability networks should understand the shifting views towards shelter planning within the emergency planning and disability advocacy communities.
 In prior years, many states and NGOs operating emergency shelters established separate general population and special-needs shelters.
 Special-needs shelters, sometimes referred to as medical shelters or special medical needs shelters, were intended to provide support to address chronic health conditions and/or address the access and functional needs of at-risk individuals, including access to power, specialized facilities, and in some cases, higher levels of medical care that was unavailable in general population shelters.
-In recent years, however, the trend in shelter planning is towards whole community integration; this includes planning to support people with chronic health conditions and individuals with access and functional needs in general population shelters.
-65 Given this distinction between communities that offer separate general population shelters and special needs shelters and other communities that offer the whole community approach that integrates support for access and functional needs into general population shelters, the aging and disability networks need to be mindful of helping consumers understand the distinction and what is available in their local community.
+In recent years, however, the trend in shelter planning is towards whole community integration; this includes planning to support people with chronic health conditions and individuals with access and functional needs in general population shelters.3 Given this distinction between communities that offer separate general population shelters and special needs shelters and other communities that offer the whole community approach that integrates support for access and functional needs into general population shelters, the aging and disability networks need to be mindful of helping consumers understand the distinction and what is available in their local community.
 In some cases, failure to properly draw this distinction could result in individuals with access and functional needs being unnecessarily directed to locations intended to deliver medical care to patients.
 Likewise, CBOs can work with shelter planners and operators towards integrating support for individuals with chronic health conditions and/or access and functional need into general population shelters.

-The influence of the whole community planning approach on emergency shelters is reflected in the opinion of advocates who argue that federal laws, executive orders, and guidance necessitates the provision of general population shelters with equal physical and programmatic access, as well as information that takes into account the communication needs of individuals with access and functional needs.66 The integrated, whole community approach is considered to diminish the dilution of resources that occurs when general population shelters and special needs shelters are established within the same geographic area, as well as enhancing the capacity to address unanticipated access and functional needs that may arise in general population shelters.
+The influence of the whole community planning approach on emergency shelters is reflected in the opinion of advocates who argue that federal laws, executive orders, and guidance necessitates the provision of general population shelters with equal physical and programmatic access, as well as information that takes into account the communication needs of individuals with access and functional needs.4 An integrated, whole community approach to emergency shelters can help conserve resources by ensuring that separate population shelters and special needs shelters are not unnecessarily established within the same geographic area.
+Additionally, this approach enhances the capacity within general population shelters to address unanticipated access and functional needs that may arise.